Cutar best things to see and do

 The Monfi Museum in Cutar

-The village has opened the Monfi Museum to tell the story of this period in the village.
+The village opened the Monfi Museum to tell the story of this period and to display a treasure found only a few years ago.

 The church of the Virgen de la Encarnacion